 There may be times that you need a do-over for a dues invoice or multiple dues invoices.
 Let's say that your dues auto-renewals ran, things are looking great, but oh no!
 ABC Company had the wrong information in a custom field and now their invoice has the wrong dues amount.

 No problem!
 Novi allows you to easily recalculate the invoice without starting from scratch.

-On a larger scale, let's say that you forgot to update a dues rule or your renewal settings before renewals ran.
+On a larger scale, let's say that you forgot to update a dues rule or your renewal settings before the auto-renewals ran.
 Now all of your dues invoices are incorrect!
 No worries, we allow you to recalculate in bulk as well.